calipho-sib/cellosaurus/README.md

 Cellosaurus
 ===========

-From the CALIPHO group of the SIB - Swiss Institute of Bioinformatics; neXtProt project
+From the CALIPHO group of the SIB - Swiss Institute of Bioinformatics

 ## A knowledge resources on cell lines